pranjukn/my_projects/README.md

 # my_projects
-Here are some examples my written code.
+Here are some examples of code written by me.